TeamNexile/jk-workshop-docs/level-making/props/npcs.md

 |Item quotes|Unlocks new quotes if the user is wearing an item.|Yes.|
 |Fall quotes|Unlocks new quotes by reaching a range of falls.|Yes.|

-Before starting you should understand the difference between quote and strings.
+Make sure you understand the difference between quotes and strings before you start.
 Strings are usually made of a phrase or portions or a phrase (depending on the size of the speech bubble); a group of strings will play one string after another without big pauses.
 A quote is a group of strings that the NPC will read through before being quiet for some seconds.

 ### Intro quote

-#### Setting an intro quote (without Worldsmith)
+#### Setting an intro quote
 {: .no_toc }

 1. Search for the `intro_quote` tag.